moecherry99/AlexCherryFinalYearProject/README.md

 }
 ```

-In this code snippet we can see that when the "**potionCount**" variable is above 0, a potion can be used.
+In this code snippet we can see that when the **potionCount** variable is above 0, a potion can be used.
 If it is 0, a function returning null is called and there will be no effect.
 It will also play the sound effect for the potion noise.
 The **UsePotion()** function is called, which is shown below.

 ```
 // call this function if potion count is over 1